Google’s Neural Tangents library gives ‘unprecedented’ insights into AI models’ behavior

 “We see that, mimicking finite neural networks, infinite-width networks follow a similar hierarchy of performance with fully-connected networks performing worse than convolutional networks, which in turn perform worse than wide residual networks,” wrote the researchers.
 “However, unlike regular training, the learning dynamics of these models is completely tractable in closed-form, which allows [new] insight into their behavior.”

-Neural Tangents is available from Github with an accompanying tutorial and Google Colaboratory notebook.
+Neural Tangents is available from GitHub with an accompanying tutorial and Google Colaboratory notebook.

 Notably, the release of Neural Tangents — which comes the same week as TensorFlow Dev Summit, an annual meeting of machine learning practitioners who use Google’s TensorFlow platform at Google offices in Silicon Valley — follows on the heels of TensorFlow Quantum, an AI framework for training quantum models.
 The framework can construct quantum datasets, prototype hybrid quantum and classic machine learning models, support quantum circuit simulators, and train discriminative and generative quantum models.